 Griffin and I are trying to start a family.
 And it just hasn’t happened yet.
 At times it really does feel like God is silent.
 That He doesn’t hear my cries.
 But I know that He does.
 I have felt His love in my life.
 And I know that at this time in my life it may feel like He is silent, but He is really waiting to bless me (or blessing me in a different way) because it is His will, not mine.

-Before I go on, I want to give a big shout-out to my dear friend, Becky Fife, who gave an amazing talk last week in church, encouraging all of us to go into Conference with an attitude of acting on our promptings and direction from our prophets.
+Before I go on, I want to give a big shout-out to my dear friend, Becky Fife, who gave an amazing talk last week in church, encouraging all of us to go into Conference with an attitude of acting on our promptings and direction from our Prophet and leaders.
 We all come away uplifted, but we can often fail to turn those feelings into actions.
 Becky shared her list from last General Conference of all the action items we were given.
 This really encouraged me to not just take notes on the ideas of the talks but to write down what struck me deeply, and to write less, if only to allow the spirit to speak to me more, that I might hear what my personal actions might be.
 Often when I take notes in church meetings, I write an idea or concept, then on the next line draw an arrow pointing forward —-> and then write my action phrase–a personal “if this is true, then this must happen.”
 Or as Becky does, an A with a circle around it, almost a spiritual Avengers logo!
 I resolved to make my notes more about writing down promptings, especially when they involved specific actions, rather than trying to write a quote down verbatim.